lewkoowicz/Data-Analysis-for-Hospitals/README.md

 # Hospital Data Analysis

 This Python script is designed to analyze data from multiple CSV files containing information about patients in different hospitals.
-It performs various data cleaning and analysis tasks using the pandas library.
+It performs various data cleaning, manipulation and analysis tasks using the pandas library.

 #### The code answers the following questions: